lucidrains/naturalspeech2-pytorch/README.md

 - [ ] add classifier free guidance, even if not in paper
 - [ ] add self-conditioning on ddpm side
 - [ ] complete duration / pitch prediction during training
+- [ ] take care of automatic slicing of audio for prompt, being aware of minimal audio segment as allowed by the codec model

 ## Citations